Remembering when Kurt Cobain met his idol William Burroughs

-Diving back into the Far Out Magazine Vault, we take a moment to recall the time Nirvana’s Kurt Cobain met his idol, William Burroughs.
+Diving back into the Far Out Magazine Vault, we take a moment to recall the moment Nirvana frontman Kurt Cobain met his idol, William Burroughs.

 Back in 1992, Cobain contacted one of his longstanding idols, Burroughs, a writer and visual artist who was a major player of the Beat Generation.
-Cobain, desperate to form a collaboration, pitched the idea to Burroughs who duly replied by sending the Nirvana frontman a tape of a reading he’d done of a short story.
+Cobain, desperate to form a collaboration, pitched an idea to Burroughs who duly replied by sending the Nirvana frontman a tape he recorded of himself reading a short story.

 In October 1993 Cobain met in Burroughs in Lawrence, KS.